 Renting a car is the most obvious choice for you if you want to be comfortable on your trip.
 Tours can get packed, especially during the summer months, and this means having to share limited space with people you are unfamiliar with.
 You also won’t be in control of things like the internal temperature of the vehicles, and will be unable to stop for snacks or rest stops whenever you want.

-No: I don’t care about travelling in comfort Go to Q7
+No, I don’t care about traveling in comfort

-Question 7: Do you consider yourself a good, experienced and responsible driver?
+Question 7: Are you a confident and responsible driver?

 If you don’t want to border and read through all the text above, we made this short quiz a graph for you.
 Feel free to share it with your friends and family (it might also be a good time to figure out who will be responsible for driving for your Iceland trip):